Action-adventure game for PC set on a randomly generated alien planet. You're an outpost crewman discovering the secrets of Adullium Read more

-All three $100 level rewards: a stack of playing cards with a BiFission theme, a printed poster of the game artwork, a physical printed manual, monthly beta builds and a DRM-free digital copy of BiFission once it has been completed.Estimated delivery:Ships within the US only
+All three $100 level rewards: a stack of playing cards with a BiFission theme, a printed poster of the game artwork, a physical printed manual, monthly beta builds and a DRM-free digital copy of BiFission once it has been completed.Estimated delivery:Only ships to: United States

 0 backers Limited (25 left of 25)

 A monster will be created based on the name and description you give it.
-Also included is the printed manual, poster, playing cards, monthly beta builds and a DRM-free digital copy of BiFission once it has been completed.Estimated delivery:Ships within the US only
+Also included is the printed manual, poster, playing cards, monthly beta builds and a DRM-free digital copy of BiFission once it has been completed.Estimated delivery:Only ships to: United States

 0 backers Limited (3 left of 3)

 A stained glass piece of art inspired by BiFission and created by atrodo.
-Also included is the printed manual, poster, playing cards, monthly beta builds and a DRM-free digital copy of BiFission once it has been completed.Estimated delivery:Ships within the US only
+Also included is the printed manual, poster, playing cards, monthly beta builds and a DRM-free digital copy of BiFission once it has been completed.Estimated delivery:Only ships to: United States